-You can only make a claim for the support payment if you have been asked to self-isolate on or after the 28th September 2020 - find out about other welfare support available.
+You can only make a claim for the support payment if you have been asked to self-isolate on or after the 28th September 2020 or on or after the 8th March 2021 if you are a parent or guardian of a child required to self-isolate - find out about other welfare support available.

-You can make a claim up to 14 days after your period of self-isolation has ended.
+You can make a claim up to 42 days from the start of your period of self-isolation.
 We are unable to accept applications made after this point.

 Are you eligible?